Research is a Process

 - How have others addressed similar topics and structured their writing?

-Consider using one of the concept mapping tools linked on this page to organize your discoveries.
+Consider using one of the concept mapping tools linked from this page to visualize or organize your discoveries.

 As you are discovering background knowledge, try to imagine how your ideas fit into this conversation.

 - What do you want to explore more?